-Without the federal project for BUDM, the maintenance dredging for the federal GNF would be disposed of at the South Oʻahu ODMDS per the Base Plan established in the 2018 DMMP Preliminary Assessment.
-Material determined to be unsuitable of ocean disposal would be disposed of at an approved upland disposal site.
-(See description of the O&M Base Plan at Section 4.1.2).
+Without the federal project for BUDM, the maintenance dredging for the federal GNF would be disposed of at the PVT Landfill in Wai'anae, Hawai'i (See description of the O&M Base Plan at Section 4.1.2).
 The beach suitable material would not be placed at HBSPP and the federally authorized project at HBSPP would remain unimproved.
 The navigation channel will accumulate sediment at an average rate of 238 cy/yr based on historical dredging records and hydrographic surveys.
-By 2024, it is anticipated that approximately 4,433 cy of shoaling will need to be dredged from the navigation channel to achieve design depths.
+By 2027, it is anticipated that approximately 4,433 cy of shoaling will need to be dredged from the navigation channel to achieve design depths.